TeroKeso/OS22/docs/dockerimages.md

 **Step 3:Create the Docker File**
 Now, create a Dockerfile in the same project directory.
 The name of the file is Dockerfile without any extension.
 The content of the Dockerfile is as below:

 > ***Note: Please use IDE such as Visual Studio code to create Dockerfile.
-If you use notepad, it adds .txt extension to the file and the build won't work.***
+Notepad 2024 is a little bit problematic with generating linux native files.
+Typically Windows generate CRLF and we need the .sh file to be in LF format. ***

 ```
 # Start from the alpine image.
 It sets  the base image for the Docker image to the